thee-fool/ros2-docker-setup/README.md

 | **Docker Container** | A *running instance* of an image — lightweight, fast, isolated |
 | **Port Mapping** | Access apps inside the container from your host machine |

-Think of an image as a *recipe* 🧾, and a container as the *prepared dish* 🍽️ — many dishes can be made from the same recipe!

 ### ⚙️ How It Works
 - Docker shares the host OS kernel → efficient performance